-Advanced BIOS Features Virus Warning
+Advanced BIOS Features

-Allows you to choose the VIRUS warning feature for IDE Hard Disk boot sector protection.
-If this function is enabled and someone attempt to write data into this area, BIOS will show a warning message on screen and alarm beep.
+Virus Warning

-Disabled (default) Viru Enabled Viru
+This option allows you to choose the VIRUS Warning feature that is used to protect the IDE Hard Disk boot sector.
+If this function is enabled and an attempt is made to write to the boot sector, BIOS will display a warning message on the screen and sound an alarm beep.

-Virus protection is disabled.
-Virus protection is activated.
+Disabled (default) Virus protection is disabled.
+Enabled Virus protection is activated.